 - Effectively manage your team’s workload.

-Many software tools help you capture, prioritize, and organize your work — from simple to-do lists to visual Kanban boards.
-But, irrespective of the tool, you need to learn how to prioritize tasks at work.
+Project management tools help you capture, prioritize, and organize your work.
+You can also use simple task management tools — from simple to-do lists to visual Kanban boards — to get things done.
+But, irrespective of the tool, you need to learn how to prioritize work.

-In this article, you’ll learn about nine practical tips about prioritizing work.
+In this article, you’ll learn about prioritization methods.
 Here’s what we’ll cover:

 - Make A Master Task List